Allen Circuit and Superior Courts have modified operations to protect staff, court users and the general public during the COVID-19 pandemic.

 The Allen County Courts’ current status in regard to COVID-19 is as follows:

-• Additionally, enhanced cleaning and disinfection of high-traffic areas and high-touch surfaces throughout the day, every day of the week, in all Court facilities.
+• Enhanced cleaning and disinfection of high-traffic areas and high-touch surfaces are continuing throughout the day, every day of the week, in all Court facilities.

 • All visitors to Court facilities over the age of 2 are required to wear a mask or facial covering.
 If you do not have a mask upon entry to a Court facility, one will be provided to you.